seerge/g-helper/README.md

 To keep autoswitching and hotkeys work app needs to stay in running in tray.
 It doesn't consume any resources.

 I also recommend to keep "Asus Optimization Service" running , as it keeps basic laptop hotkeys such as screen or keyboard brightness adjustment working.
+If you have (or had) MyASUS app installed, that service is most probably still up an running even after MyASUS uninstall.

 ### [Download latest release](https://github.com/seerge/g-helper/releases)